flamingchickens1540/ChargedChickens/README.md

 ### Submit
 This route contains two endpoints, match, pit, and photo.
 Each one of for a different type of submission.
 These endpoints are requested when the client wants to submit scouting data.

+#### Match
+This endpoints basically just takes in all the data from a match, including the cycle and defense times, and puts them in the database.
+[Request made from here](/src/lib/components/match-scout-components/Submit.svelte)

+#### Pit
+This endpoint takes in the event and team keys as well as the pit-scouting data and inserts it into the database.
+[Request made from here](/src/lib/components/pit-scout-components/Submit.svelte)

+#### Photo
+This endpoint is slightly more complex.
+Requests to this route must an array or object of photos, and a team and event key.
+First, the team and event keys are validated by checking if they both match their expected format (see the validateInput function at this endpoint's route).
+In the future, this could extend to also making sure that the given team is present at the event, using a request to TBA's API.
+Then each photo is validated by making sure they all less than one gigabyte in size.
+Finally, all the photos are inserted into the database.
+[Request made from here](/src/routes/photo/+page.svelte)

+### Admin
+This route is by far the most complex, and contains several endpoints, assign, authed, make-event, and teams.
+Each one is used for a different perpose by the admin, and should only be accessable by the admin.
+Each of these endpoints requires the admin password header to succeed.
+[All requests made from here](/src/routes/admin-dashboard/+page.svlete)

+#### Assign
+This endpoint is used to assign a match to queued scouts, and to insert a match (not a TeamMatch) into the database.
+It takes a request containing the data known about the match before it's played.
+This includes which robots are playing on what alliance, the match key, and the event key.
+[See the AssignData Type](/src/lib/types.ts).
+#### Authed

+#### Make-Event

+#### Teams

 ## Server

 ### Setup